FranciscoMCG/eslint-config-pretty-react/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE][license] for more information.

 <!-- LINKS -->